Cheers for Spears

 By Chelsea Fisher

 When bunches of bright green asparagus spears arrive in the farmers’ market, you know spring has officially sprung.
 In Germany, the veg is such a hopeful sign of warmer weather to come that entire festivals are dedicated to it, green or white, and known there as spargel.

 There is good reason to celebrate asparagus.
-According to the American Institute for Cancer Research (AICR) the veg, with high levels of folate, a vitamin essential for DNA health, and antioxidants that fight damaging free radicals, is a great component in a cancer fighting diet.
+According to the American Institute for Cancer Research (AICR), asparagus brings high levels of folate, a vitamin essential for DNA health, and antioxidants that fight damaging free radicals.
 The green spears hold a wealth of other nutrients, too — protein, calcium, fiber, iron, and many others.
 And, as long as you don’t slather it in butter (as the Germans do), asparagus has only 25 calories in a ½ cup serving.

 If you’ve ever noticed that your urine smells peculiar after you’ve eaten asparagus, you’re not alone.
 In fact, it’s believed that everyone produces an odor after eating the veg, but only about one in five of us has olfactory receptors sensitive enough to notice it.
 In any case, it’s normal and there is nothing to worry about.